dookbook/dookbook-doc-glossary/en/Object.md

 your own, making class definition very flexible.
 Some languages let a class inherit from more than one parent (**multiple inheritance**).

+## Object Reference

+A link to an **object**.
+Object references can be used exactly like the linked objects.

+The concept of **object references** becomes clear when assigning the same object to more than one **property**.
+Rather than holding a copy of the object, each assigned property holds object references that link to the same object, so that when the object changes all properties referring to the object reflect the change.

 ## Learn More

 - [Object-oriented programming on Wikipedia](https://en.wikipedia.org/wiki/Object-oriented%20programming)